 The doctor reached forward, and turned off the monitor, and the room was plunged into a peaceful, yet deafening silence.

-Andrea looked up at her uncle, crying softly.
+Columbia looked up at her uncle, crying softly.

 “Goodbye, Uncle Sam.
 I will never forget you.”